 TechRax’s real name is Taras Maksimuk.
 He lives in Sacramento, California, and is originally from the Ukraine.
 A quick biography underneath his Twitter handle reads:

-If you look at what kind of videos Maksimuk loves creating, just check out his YouTube channel.
-You’ll find a ton of videos with titles like,
+So, it’s safe to say this isn’t the first iPhone TechRax has destroyed.
+And if you look at what kind of videos Maksimuk loves creating, just check out his YouTube channel.
+There, you’ll find a ton of videos with titles like:

 - Can the iPhone 7 Survive in Liquid Nitrogen for 5 minutes?

 - What Happens if You Microwave an iPhone 7?

 - Will an iPhone 7 Survive in Coca-Cola Freeze Tests for 12 hours?

 So does Maksimuk regret posting his now-viral iPhone 7 Secret Hack?
 A quick look at a tweet posted on Saturday gives you the answer.

 Legit people complaining to me about them drilling the iPhone 7 for a headphone jack.